- First Year Course Selection Guide

 The Bachelor of Arts (BA) degree is intended for students who want to develop transferable skills in communication, critical thinking, and analysis through training in at least one academic discipline or interdisciplinary field of study.
-It is offered as either a General degree requiring 15.0 credits and normally three years of full-time study or as an Honours degree requiring 20.0 credits and normally four years of full-time study.
+It is offered as either a 15.0 credit program that is normally completed in three years of full-time study or as an Honours degree requiring 20.0 credits and normally four years of full-time study.
 Every BA student must eventually choose a major subject of study, called a Major, and some BA students may choose to do a Combined Honours degree in two subjects.
 For example, one student might major in Psychology while another could do a double major in Political Science and History – or in any other two subjects offered within the BA degree at Carleton.

 Don’t worry if you have not yet chosen a Major or are unsure about the one you have chosen.
 Often, after attending classes, students find some courses more interesting than others and will either designate a Major during their first year or change their Major to a new one.
 If you are having trouble deciding what major to choose at any point during your first year, it would be a good idea to discuss this with an academic advisor.
 Please visit the Academic Advising Centre’s website for more information.

 Courses required for your Major represent approximately one third to one half of the 15 to 20 credits required for your BA degree.
 The remaining courses are called “electives” and you may choose them according to your interests.
 In choosing your electives, keep in mind that your degree will most likely require you to complete a Breadth requirement, which ensures that you have taken courses in a broad range of subjects.
 The Breadth requirement is explained below.
 In addition, you may want to use some of your electives towards a Minor, which usually consists of 4.0 credits, or for a Concentration within your Major.